mattermost/docs/source/install/self-managed-changelog.md

 #### User Interface (UI)
  - Added Calls keyboard shortcuts to the **Keyboard shortcuts** help modal.
  - Updated the "Contact Sales" link to ``mattermost.com/pl/contact-sales`` and update the pricing modal user interface.
- - Introduced a new ``/marketplace command`` that brings up the marketplace modal for the Admin, and changed the ``/help`` command so that it now keeps the user internal to Mattermost.
+ - Introduced a new ``/marketplace`` slash command that brings up the marketplace modal for the Admin, and changed the ``/help`` command so that it now keeps the user internal to Mattermost.
  - Team unreads are now calculated based on the channel membership and threads only.
 Team membership is no longer taken into account.
  - For introducing Boards and Playbooks to new users, an “explore other tools in platform” item was added to the end user onboarding checklist.
  - Added the **Save** option to the post menu.